CS Energy will defend a class action lodged by a law firm and funded by corporate backers.

-Queenslanders should question who will benefit from a claim like this – is it Queenslanders or an overseas litigation funder whose main interest is making a return on their investment in class actions?
+Queenslanders should question who will benefit from a claim like this – is it Queenslanders or a litigation funder whose main interest is making a return on their investment in class actions?

 As a Queensland-based and publicly owned Queensland business, the proposed class action is pursuing the revenues that we return to the state which are used to fund important services for all Queenslanders.